Formal category theory in augmented virtual double categories: Cocompleteness

 The following result describes the relation between cocompleteness and totality; it is a direct consequence of the definitions involved. \begin{corollary} Let $\mathcal S$ be an ideal of left diagrams and $M$ an object.
 If $(\id_M, J) \in \mathcal S$ for all $\hmap JMB$ then $M$ is total (\defref{totality}) whenever it is $\mathcal S$"/cocomplete.
 The converse holds if, for each $(d, J) \in \mathcal S(M)$, there exists a pointwise left $\id_M$"/exact cell (\defref{left exact})

 \end{corollary}

-The proof of the following result is similar to that of \propref{totality and adjunctions}. \begin{proposition} Let $\mathcal S$ be an ideal of left diagrams and $f \ladj \map gMN$ an adjunction with $g$ full and faithful (\augdefref{4.12}).
+The proof of the following result is similar to that of \propref{totality and adjunctions}. \begin{proposition} Let $\mathcal S$ be an ideal of left diagrams and $f \ladj \map gMN$ an adjunction with $g$ full and faithful (\defref{full and faithful morphism}).
 If $N$ is $\mathcal S$"/cocomplete then so is $M$. \end{proposition}